 To create a new tag, just type it in and press enter.
 Repeat the process if you want to add multiple tags.

-Or if you want to assign a tag you’d previously created, just click on the tag you want from the list.
+Or if you want to assign a tag you’ve previously created, just click on the tag you want in the list.

 Great!
 Now that you know how to create and assign tags to your forms, let’s look at how you can filter forms by tags to locate them later.

 What makes form tagging such a powerful form management tool is the simple fact that tagged forms are easy to find.
 Every tag reveals something useful about your online forms.

 For instance, WordPress login, registration, and password reset forms all fall under the same category of User Management, so you can assign them the same tag.
 You can then locate these forms really fast from your WordPress dashboard by using that tag.

 Depending on what kind of site you have, you might also want to add tags for contact forms, order forms, lead generation forms, event signup forms, and more.